learn-co-curriculum/dsc-spark-dataframes/README.md

 For this example, we're going to be using the [Forest Fire dataset](https://archive.ics.uci.edu/ml/datasets/Forest+Fires) from UCI, which contains data about the area burned by wildfires in the Northeast region of Portugal in relation to numerous other factors.

-We'll use `spark.read.csv` to load in the dataset:
+You will use `spark.read.csv` to load in the dataset:

 ```python